VinceLai1026/CS122_Final_Project/README.md

 We use the OpenWeatherMap API to fetch real-time weather data.
 The application retrieves the temperature (in °F) and humidity, then saves the data in a CSV file named after the city and state (e.g., `San_Jose_CA_weather.csv`).
 Each fetch call generates fresh data and overwrites the previous CSV for that city/state.

 ## Data Analysis and Visualization Plan (written by Het Tikawala)
-We use NumPy and Matplotlib to process the stored CSV data.
+We use NumPy, Folium and Matplotlib to process the stored CSV data.
 The analysis includes calculating averages and detecting anomalies.
-The results are visualized as plots showing weather trends over time.
+The results are visualized as plots showing weather trends in different cities and also create a heatmap to visualize the temperature in different cities.

 ## Technologies Used
 - Python